I track tech news every day because I know you don’t have time to.

 Your phone camera just got better than most people’s DSLRs.

 I’m not exaggerating.
 The sensor tech in the newest flagships is wild.
-We’re talking 1-inch sensors in phones that fit in your pocket (the same size professionals used in compact cameras five years ago).
+A 1-inch sensor in a phone that fits in your pocket?
+That’s the same size professionals were shooting with in compact cameras five years ago.
+Wild.

 Here’s what that means for you.
-Night photos that don’t look like grainy messes.
-Portraits with actual depth.
-Videos you can actually watch without cringing.
+Night photos that aren’t grainy disasters.
+Portraits with real depth.
+Videos you won’t cringe watching.

 Apple’s iPhone 16 Pro and Samsung’s Galaxy S24 Ultra both use AI to stack multiple exposures in milliseconds.
-You press the button once and get a photo that would’ve taken serious editing work before.
+Press the button once.
+You get a photo that would’ve taken serious editing work before.

 Some critics say this isn’t real photography.
 That AI is doing too much of the work for you.